nlesc-sherlock/analyzing-corpora/README.md

   - Word by topic matrix
     - weights (floating point between 0 and 1) for wordid (integer) x topicid (integer)

+For more information on the LDA optimization [see here](http://spark.apache.org/docs/latest/mllib-clustering.html#latent-dirichlet-allocation-lda)

 ## Step 4 - Apply LDA
 Use LDA model to generate document topic matrix